All Episodes

 And let me tell you something else they tried in Kentucky.

-They said he's gonna take away your free Obamacare health insurance.
+They said he's going to take away your free Obamacare health insurance.

-So are you worried that Mr. Bevan is going to take away your Obamacare policy?
+The media doing interviews, asking people on the street, so are you worried that Mr. Bevin is going to take away your Obamacare policy?

-Are you worried that your health care costs are gonna skyrocket because Bevan wants to take away your health care?
+Are you worried that your health care costs are going to skyrocket because Bevin wants to take away your health care?

 And even that didn't work.

-You you can go through and some soundbite support for this, maybe.
+You can go through and have some soundbite support for this, maybe.

 The drive-bys, they are shocked to learn in many cases, and that's not universal, but they are shocked to learn there are people that don't like Obamacare.

-Now you you you I'm sure you're gonna go, Rush, that's that's crazy.
+Now, I'm sure you're going to go, Rush, that's crazy.

 They have to know that.